Bands (neckwear): Relation to neckties

 The cravat or neckcloth was popular 1665–1730.
 It was a large square or triangle of linen, lawn, silk, or muslin, often starched, with the ends usually bordered with lace, or decorated with tasselled beads, and tied loosely beneath the chin.
 Formal cravats were always plain white, otherwise they could be coloured or patterned.
 Tying the cravat in a bow was popular circa 1665.
 Fastening with a cravat-string was popular circa 1671.
 By 1680–1690 the cravat was worn falling over a stiffened ornamental cravat-string.
-1695–1700 saw the Steinkirk style, with the front ends twisted and the terminals either passed through a buttonhole or attached with a brooch to one side of the coat.
+The years 1695–1700 saw the Steinkirk style, with the front ends twisted and the terminals either passed through a buttonhole or attached with a brooch to one side of the coat.
 The cravat was popular until the 1740s, and with the elderly thereafter.

 In the 1840s several types of cravat were in use, the most traditional being a large bow with pointed ends.
 The variety of neckwear became very much greater in the 1890s.
 The scarf, formerly known as the kerchief, was also worn.
 In the 1890s neckties became popular, commonly in a butterfly- or batswing-shape bow.
 By the 1850s separate, starched, collars were standard, these reaching three inches in height by the 1890s.

 Until about 1950, apart from short-sleeved, open-necked sports wear, day shirts always had a long sleeve with cuffs, closed by links or buttons, and with a neck-band with separate collar fastened by studs, or an attached collar.
 The attached collar is now dominant.
 The result is that bands are rarely used by graduates, who prefer the contemporary down turn collar and neck tie.